dwyl/learn-tachyons/README.md

 (classes that do one thing). <br />
 These `single utility classes` encourage a different way of building UI: <br />
-all code is in a single palce
+all code is in a single place
 the `html`, not the `stylesheet`:

 ```html